Fox News pulled off the air in Britain

 The decision to jettison the network in Britain could help insulate 21st Century Fox from criticism as it seeks to win approval for its takeover of Sky.

-The British government ruled in June that 21st Century Fox should not be allowed to purchase Sky without further investigation, a decision that set the merger up for many additional months of delays.
+U.K. culture secretary Karen Bradley said in June that she was likely to refer 21st Century Fox's purchase of Sky for an additional review, setting the merger up for many additional months of delays.

-U.K. culture secretary Karen Bradley said the transaction could give the Murdoch family too much influence over British media.
+Bradley said she was concerned that the transaction could give the Murdoch family too much influence over British media.
 The Murdochs already control three British newspapers -- The Sun, The Times and The Sunday Times.

 The additional review would be conducted by Britain's Competition and Markets Authority.